 Here’s to creating the life you want.
 Go for it.

 If you’ve never done flotation therapy before, it’s almost indescribable.
 Imagine floating in a small pool of room-temperature salt water but you’re not really mindful that you floating because the room is dark.
-The room is soundproof and there is an optional dim light and music so you have the opportunity for complete sensory deprivation.
+The room is soundproof and there is an optional dim light and music so most noteworthy, you have the opportunity for complete sensory deprivation.

 Once I settled into the float tank, I almost instantly entered into a meditative state and 60 minutes later—after truly allowing myself to relax—I emerged in a completely state of calm.
 It was almost trance like.